beego/beedoc/en-US/mvc/model/models.md

 Model names are used for database data conversion and [Database Schema Generation](cmd.md#database-schema-generation)

-Table name conversion is camel case for the model to snake case for the table like the following
+Table name conversion is camel case for the model to snake case for the table like the following:

 	AuthUser -> auth_user
 	Auth_User -> auth__user